British Columbia's answer to collecting Court Ordered financial

 $3000 is the critical number!
 So….I ask why have enforcement actions been applied when my outstanding

-maintenance was less than than $3000 !?” (note: in fact I have been in full compliance with a Supreme Court Order for literally years, as FMEP very well knows!)
+maintenance was less than than $3000 !?” (note: I believe the correct amount is only $2000, however in fact I was in substantial compliance with a Supreme Court Order for years).

 “We are not required to remove enforcement actions until the file is paid in full.
 No new enforcement actions have been issued for some time.
 All active enforcement was issued when the arrears met the threshold for such enforcement.”